New to the forum, hope to find lots of usefull information, as well as contribute when I've learned stuff.

 I just want to share my tinkerings with ya'all, to hopefully spread some creative inspiration.

 Got a tail-top out of the mold.
 Used 4-layers of 6oz. carbon cloth.
 First one up to aboot the fifth one out the mold, is always a learning experience.
 It's slickness is a thin layer of epoxy resin applied, to fill all the wee pinholes.
 That, will be sanded with 400g paper, then heavy oil rubbed into it, to give a practical, working finish.
-Don't want any fancy-pants shiney bits on my bike... ride:
+Don't want any fancy-pants shiney bits on my bike... :pride:

 This is an older thread, you may not receive a response, and could be reviving an old thread.
 Please consider creating a new thread.